-The company Omniplast Inc. Pioneered in the manufacture of polyethylene bags in North America, returns to the front of the stage thanks to its biodegradable plastic bags has controlled service life.
-According to the most recent statistics, almost four million tons of plastic products are found each year in Canadian landfills.
-These wastes will accumulate in the environment for decades, in spite of the principles of sustainable development.
+Omniplast Inc., a pioneer in the manufacture of polyethylene bags in North America, returns to the forefront with its biodegradable plastic bags with controlled lifespan.
+According to the most recent statistics, nearly four million tonnes of plastic products end up in Canadian landfills each year.
+These wastes will accumulate in the environment for decades, despite the principles of sustainable development.

-Omniplast, in partnership with the company EPI Environmental Products Inc., established in Vancouver, got the rights to use technology Totally Degradable Plastic Additives (TDPA (TM)) in its method for making polyethylene bags.
-Thanks to an additive that accelerates the oxidation of plastic, the decomposition of these bags takes a few months sentence
+Omniplast, in partnership with Vancouver-based EPI Environmental Products Inc., has obtained the rights to use Totally Degradable Plastic Additives (TDPA (R)) technology in the manufacturing process of its polyethylene bags.
+Thanks to an additive, which accelerates the oxidation of plastic, the decomposition of these bags takes from a few months to

 five years.
-The decomposition, Activated by ultraviolet light, heat or mechanical stress occurs over a period ranging from several months to several years.
-Once the oxidation of INITIATED plastic, it becomes fragile and sensitive to degradation customary agents, such as
+Decomposition, activated by ultraviolet light, heat or mechanical stress, occurs over a period varying from a few months to a few years.
+Once the oxidation of the plastic begins, it becomes fragile and sensitive to the usual degradation agents, such as

-mold and microbes.
+mold and germs.
 Today, less than ten percent of plastic bags are recycled.
-The rest is found in landfills or accumulates on the streets.
-Plastic bag products incorporating the additive that gives them a limited life span begin to decompose after a pre-established period, end up biodegrading and leave no toxic or harmful residues in the environment.
+The rest ends up in landfills or accumulates on the streets.
+Plastic bag products incorporating the additive that gives them a limited shelf life begin to decompose after a preset period, eventually biodegrade and leave no toxic or harmful residue in the environment.